mongodb/specifications/source/auth/auth.rst

    MongoDB Handshake fails with an error, drivers MUST treat this as an authentication error.

 #.
-If the server is not of type Standalone, RSPrimary, RSSecondary or
+If the server is of type RSArbiter, no authentication is possible and the
-   Mongos, no authentication is possible and the handshake is complete.
+   handshake is complete.

 #.
 If credentials exist: